azonenberg/serdes-website/serdes/_posts/2099-05-01-Holding-the-Bag.md

 "Our working theory is that the 'wall' isn't a wall at all.
 It's a jump discontinuity in space-time.
 Matter can't pass through it because there's an undefined slope rather than a smooth curve like you get around a normal point mass.
 You'd need an infinite force to push over the edge.
 EM fields get diffracted out into deep space, so anything you send in vanishes and all you see coming out is the CMB."

-"But then why are seeing transmitted signal?"
+"But then why are we seeing transmitted signal?"

 "There's a second discontinuity about 60 microns away from the first one, acting like a liner.
 The Cube is hollow.
 If your incident signal has a wavelength exactly matching the spacing of the discontinuities, it acts like a very high Q cavity resonator, almost like a laser.
 When you've pumped the cavity hard enough, the field strength gets to the point some of the energy can jump the discontinuity and enter the interior of the Cube.
 Presumably something similar happens on the exit side but we're still working on how that bit works."